praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/IntentClassifiersApi.md

 Get details of named instance.

-Get the details of the named intent classifier instance.
+Returns the details of the named intent classifier instance.

 ### Example
 ```python